 "During an assault on the shadowy world of Umbara, General Skywalker is called back to Coruscant.
 He has to relinquish command of the 501st legion to legendary Jedi Master Krell, who turns out to have a low opinion of clones."

-On this day in 2014, The Flash (CW) aired "Going Rogue."
-This served as the fourth episode of the popular program's first season, and here's the (condensed) plot summary from IMDB.com:
+On this day in 2014 (in the U.S.), The Flash (CW) aired "Going Rogue."
+Officially, this served as the fourth episode of the popular program's first season, and here's the (condensed) plot summary from IMDB.com:

 "The Flash stops a robbery but the culprits get away after shooting a guard, and The Flash chooses to save the man instead of following the criminals.
 Joe shows Barry a book of suspects and Barry identifies Leonard Snart as the leader of the group.
 Snart revises his plan to steal the Kahndaq Dynasty Diamond and gets a boost when he gets his hands on a stolen "cold gun," which could kill The Flash."